Understanding pensions

 You need to make some important decisions about how you want to take your benefits.
 You can take the standard package, for most members that will be a pension with an option to choose to give up some of your pension for a lump sum.
 If you have Additional Voluntary Contributions these will give you even more options.

-Before you make any major decisions it’s important to get financial advice.
+Before you make any major decisions it’s important to consider obtaining independent financial advice.

 You can also contact us to talk about your retirement.